Radiology Lead Apron for X-Ray & Radiation Protection

 Lead Apron Inspection and Maintenance

 Every lead apron should be inspected regularly to ensure it remains safe for use.
 Visual inspection can help detect outer damage, cracks, tears, loose stitching, peeling, surface cuts or deformity.
-If damage is suspected, the apron should be checked further according to the facility’s radiation safety policy.

 • Check the outer cover for cuts, cracks or tears.